 12. I’ve also heard only Tobacco flavours can be sold, and there will be no more “Flavours”.

 Countries have the option to ban flavours other than tobacco.
 However, the UK has chosen not to take these options.

-13. What other restrictions will there be on e-liquid?
+13. What other restrictions will there be on e-liquid under the TPD?

-Glass bottles will no longer be allowed.
+Glass bottles will probably no longer be feasible.
 E-liquid will be restricted to 10ml bottles, and 2% will be the maximum strength allowed.